 It took digital photography to revive my interest in taking pictures.
 I enjoy being able to see the image in-camera immediately after capturing it and being able to consider whether to adjust the settings and repeat the shot.
 In addition, I find it very satisfying to use post-processing to refine an image to match my vision of the original scene, when necessary,

 I entered the digital realm in 2004 starting with Nikon DSLRs and then moving to Olympus OMDs.
 Early on, most of my focus was on wildlife and nature.
 Then in 2013, we took a trip down the Mekong River through Cambodia and Vietnam, stopping at villages, marketplaces and temples along the way.
 I found that I very much enjoyed taking photographs of people in their environment.
 Moreover, I found that I had a modest talent for this type of photography.

 So what you see here are primarily environmental portraits that I have made over about the last five years.
-Many of these were taken in Cuba, where I have visited four times so far during this period.
+Many of these were taken in Cuba, where I have visited five times so far during this period.
 It is a fascinating country and Cubans are a wonderful and welcoming people.
 This combination makes Cuba a photographer's dream.

 I continue to study photography and take workshops to improve my skills and to enhance my creative vision.
 Hopefully, my future images will reflect this effort.

 Thank you for stopping by and I hope you enjoy your visit.